 Philosophical inquiry is very demanding, suitable only for those who possess a modest amount of courage, humility, patience and discipline.

-Doing philosophy requires courage, because one never knows what one will find at the end of a philosophical investigation.
-Since philosophy can deal with the most fundamental and important issues of human existence, and since these are things that most people initially take for granted, genuine philosophical inquiry has the potential to unsettle or even to destroy one’s deepest and most cherished beliefs.
-To engage in genuine philosophical inquiry also is to risk isolation among one’s peers, both for the unorthodox views to which such inquiry may lead, and for the simple unpopularity of critical thinking.
+Doing philosophy requires courage because one never knows what one will find at the end of a philosophical investigation.
+Since philosophy can deal with the most fundamental and important aspects of human existence and since these are things that most people initially take for granted, genuine philosophical inquiry has the potential to unsettle or even to destroy one’s deepest and most cherished beliefs.
+To engage in genuine philosophical inquiry also is to risk isolation among one’s peers, both for the unorthodox views to which such inquiry may lead and for the simple unpopularity of critical thinking.
 A philosopher must be able to face both consequences.

-These virtues always are imperfectly represented in any given person, which is why philosophy is best done in a community: the critical scrutiny of other thinkers provides a necessary check on personal defects invisible to one’s own eyes.
+These virtues always are imperfectly represented in any given person.
+This is why philosophy, like science, is best done in a community: the critical scrutiny of other thinkers provides a necessary check on personal defects invisible to one’s own eyes.

 The Rewards of Philosophy